 5/01/2019 Non-profit transition: We are continuing to make changes as resources allow and thank our readers for your understanding and patience.
 NP Journal continues as a non-profit journal.
 However, as volunteer support diminishes we are exploring alternative revenue sources and opportunities to update the site, We welcome your recommendations and support.

-4/20/2019.
-SEO transition: We have changed our SEO/platform and are in the process of upgrading NP Journal.
+4/20/2019 SEO transition: We have changed our SEO/platform and are in the process of upgrading NP Journal along with a new web hosting.
 The result of these changes has and will cause some glitches and access issues for our users.
 Please accept our apologies for the inconvenience.
 We hope to have remedied all previous and current glitches and error issues as soon as possible.
 Our staff is volunteer.
-Thank you for using NPJ.
+Thank you for reading NPJ.

 2/07/2019 Comment / Subscriber information Revisited.
 The only two requirements to post a comment are your name and a legitimate email address.
 Your email addresses are never shown and NPJ deletes email addresses under the Comment section.
 It maintains email addresses under the Subscriber section for notification purposes.
 Also, we can provide your first name only or pseudonym under the comment section as you wish.
 Your privacy is important.
 We ask for a legitimate email address as we use security software and are attempting to curtail malicious log in attempts and spam.
 The publisher reserves the right to edit comments for clarity and length.